cnowacek/backend-projects/disney-attractions/README.md

 This endpoint should return a single attraction with the corrosponding `attraction-id`.

 ## Phase 2
 Add the ability to filter the results that are returned from the `GET /attractions` endpoint that was created in Phase 1.
+Refer to [StackOverflow's blog post](https://stackoverflow.blog/2020/03/02/best-practices-for-rest-api-design/#h-allow-filtering-sorting-and-pagination) around best practices for sorting, filtering, and pagination.

 ## Phase 3
 Create an endpoint that allows clients to create new attractions.